skatkar/skimitly-restock-eval-app/README.md

 	C:\> git clone https://github.com/skatkar/skimitly-restock-eval-app.git

 	Step 6:
-	Upon successfully downloading all the files from this git repository, go to the directory named *skimitly-restock-eval-app*.
+	Upon successfully downloading all the files from this git repository, go to the directory named skimitly-restock-eval-app.

 	Step 7:
 	Execute below command.
 Wait for the build to complete.
 At the end it will show message as BUILD SUCCESS and total time taken to build.
 	C:\skimitly-restock-eval-app> mvnw.cmd clean package

 	Step 8:
 	Once the buils is successful, it will generate the target directory at the same location.
-Go inside the directory and check whether two jar files named: *restock-eval-app.jar* and *restock-eval-app-jar-with-dependencies.jar* are generated or not.
+Go inside the directory and check whether two jar files named: restock-eval-app.jar and restock-eval-app-jar-with-dependencies.jar are generated or not.

 	Step 9:
 	If these jar files are verified then go back to the directory where the repository was cloned.